my-first-pr/first-timers/README.md

 Start adding your names here:

+### Sumbigluh
+- I'm student.
+- I want to start contribute to Github
+- I like anime

 ### kimcodes
 - I work at Auth0!
 - I am currently doing a webinar with the awesome Ado!